DF5HSE/SEPractice2021/README.md

 # Usage
 [(Back to top)](#table-of-contents)

 Now our team is developing user administration system.
 By now we have implemented:
 - the database prototype and functions for using it.
 You can try it by importing `src.databse.user` module.
 - the utilities' module.
 By now it contains function for password validation, which will be used in new user registration process.
 You can try it by importing `src.utils` module.

+Also, we write `build-system-script.py`.
+You can launch it by:
+`python3 build-system-script.py <command>`.
+Available commands are:
+- `install-depends` -- install dependencies, listed in `requirements.txt`
+- `type-check` -- run mypy, which check matching of types in source python files
+- `flake8` -- run [flake8](https://mypy.readthedocs.io/en/stable/) linter above source files
+- `pylint` -- run [pylint](https://www.pylint.org/) linter above source files
+- `test` -- run tests.
+- `check-coverage` -- check coverage of source files by tests.
+- `all-checks` -- run all checks commands.

 # Contribute
 [(Back to top)](#table-of-contents)